-Welcome to the Humanisation Special Interest Group at Bournemouth University
+Welcome to the Humanising Special Interest Group at Bournemouth University

 We are a group of scholars and practitioners who have an interest in what makes us feel human and how this is linked to health and wellbeing.
 We use a lifeworld approach and subjective experience as the basis for our understanding.

-At Bournemouth University we have developed a philosophically driven approach to humanisation in relation to learning, service provision, caring and the workplace.
-It is based on existential understandings from a lifeworld approach and privileges subjective experience and incorporates embodied knowing.
+At Bournemouth University we have developed a philosophically driven approach to humanising practices in relation to learning, service provision, caring and the workplace.
+They are based on existential understandings from a lifeworld approach and privileges subjective experience and incorporate embodied knowing.
 To find out more about humanisation and the work at BU please click here.

 We have several meetings a year where members discuss issues following two presentations, and share their on-going work into humanisation in education, practice and research.

 Our next meeting is on April 11th 2017 2pm to 4.30 pm

 Our two presentations are

 The relatives’ experience of acquired brain injury and the humanising role of the Expert Companion* Mark Holloway – Brain Injury Case Manager Head First, SSCR Fellow

 Using photography to encourage introspection among GPs* Rutherford – Senior Lecturer, Bournemouth University